-Due to related party increased \$15.4 million to \$17.4 million at December 31, 2010 and consisted of an incentive management fee for the twelve month period ended December 31, 2010 of \$18.8 million, net of a \$3.6 million related party receivable resulting from the prepayment of a management fee in 2008 as discussed above in due from related party, and base management fees of \$2.3 million due to ACM.
-The balance of \$17.4 million will be remitted by us in 2011.
-See "Contractual Commitments-Management Agreement fellow for further details.
-At December 31, 2009, due to related party was \$2.0 million and consisted of base management fees due to ACM, which were remitted by us in the first quarter of 2010.
+Due to related party decreased \$14.7 million, or 84%, to \$2.7 million at December 31, 2011 compared to \$17.4 million at December 31, 2010.
+The decrease was due to our payment in 2011 of the incentive management fee for the twelve month period ended December 31, 2010 of \$18.8 million, net of a \$3.6 million related party receivable, and 2010 base management fees of \$2.3 million due to ACM, net of \$2.7 million of base management fees due to ACM at December 31, 2011.
+See "ContractualCommitments-Management Agreement" below for further details.

-Other liabilities decreased \$12.6 million, or 13%, to \$84.4 million at December 31, 2010 compared to \$97.0 million at December 31, 2009.
-The decrease was primarily due to the application of a \$20.5 million deposit that was received from a third party towards the third party's purchase of one of our bridge loans and a \$2.3 million decrease due to the reversal of a liability upon the discounted payoff of our Wachovia facilities in the second quarter of 2010, net of a \$2.6 million increase in accrued interest payable primarily due to the decrease in value of our interest rate swaps and the timing of reset dates, the receipt of \$4.1 million in reserves on a loan, \$2.0 million of accrued interest relating to the effective yield on restructured trust preferred securities, \$1.1 million payable to a lender as a result of a loan modification and a \$0.4 million increase in accrued expenses.
+Other liabilities decreased \$1.8 million, or 2%, to \$82.6 million at December 31, 2011 compared to \$84.4 million at December 31, 2010.
+The decrease was primarily due to a \$5.7 million reversal of unearned revenue due to the sale of an interest in a joint venture property, a \$4.8 million decrease in accrued interest payable, use of \$4.1 million of deposits on the transfer of a loan to real estate owned, and payment of a \$1.1 million payable to a lender as a result of a loan modification in 2010, net of a \$7.3 million increase in accrued expenses, \$5.1 million of effective yield amortization on our junior subordinated notes, and a \$1.5 million increase in various other deposits and deferred fees.

-On April 1, 2010, we issued an aggregate of 90,000 shares of restricted common stock under the 2003 Stock Incentive Plan, as amended in 2005 (the "Plan") to the independent members of the board of directors.
-The 90,000 common shares underlying the restricted stock awards granted were fully vested as of the date of grant and we recorded \$0.3 million of selling and administrative expense to our Consolidated Statement of Operations.
+On December 12, 2011, we issued an aggregate of 250,000 shares of restricted common stock under the 2003 Stock Incentive Plan, as amended and restated in 2009 (the "Plan") to certain of our and ACM employees.
+The 250,000 common shares underlying the restricted stock awards granted were fully vested as of the date of grant and we recorded approximately \$0.4 million to employee compensation and benefits and approximately \$0.5 million to selling and administrative expense in our Consolidated Statement of Operations for the year ended December 31, 2011.
+On July 22, 2011, we issued an aggregate of 105,000 shares of restricted common stock under the Plan to the non-management members of the Board of Directors.
+The 105,000 common shares underlying the restricted stock awards granted were fully vested as of the date of grant and we recorded approximately \$0.5 million to selling and administrative expense in our Consolidated Statement of Operations for the year ended December 31, 2011.